caspii/casparwre.de/_posts/2022-05-12-12-months-as-a-solo-developer.md

 title: 12 Months into building my online business
 description: Why I want to start a small online business
 image: /images/nebelmeer.jpg
-custom_js:
-  - node_modules/chart.js/dist/Chart.js
 ---

 !['Nebelmeer'](/images/nebelmeer.jpg){:class="img-responsive"}

-THIS IS A DRAFT ARTICLE

 I'm Caspar.
-I quit my job last year to build and market my own online product.[ You can read the blog post I wrote about getting started here](https://casparwre.de/blog/becoming-an-indie-hacker/).
+I quit my job last year to build and market my own online product.[ You can read my post on my motivations here](https://casparwre.de/blog/becoming-an-indie-hacker/).

 Now it's time for a retrospective, to reveal some numbers, go through some highlights and lowlights, and peer into the future.